yegor256/blog/_posts/2015/nov/2015-11-16-json-vs-xml.md

   </published>
 </book>
 {% endhighlight %}

+{% quote JSON is a good data format, and it is just a data format %}

 Looks easy to compare, right?
 The first example is a bit shorter, is easier to understand since it's less "cryptic," and is also